jenitto/react-github-list/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run test-coverage`

+Launches the test runner and generate the coverage files.

 ### `npm run build`